Design for web content

 With a group of students from diverse backgrounds, a programme such as Web Design & Content Planning requires some common currency among those taking part.
 This module acts as a foundation for further study and discussion.
 As such, we will cover some basic aspects of web design.
 This is not to undervalue what you may already know but to ensure that everyone has the same basic understanding of the issues.

-This course is about the technical, aesthetic and philosophical aspects of web design in equal measure.
-The course is not about learning how to use any particular piece of software.
+This module is about the technical, aesthetic and philosophical aspects of web design in equal measure.
+It is not about learning how to use any particular piece of software.
 It is about gaining a fundamental understanding of how the web works and how to create webpages to a high standard.